Guardians vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Yusei Kikuchi (9-3) to the mound for his 23rd start this season.
+- Kevin Gausman (8-6) will take the mound for the Blue Jays, his 23rd start of the season.

+- He has started 22 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 15 of them.

-- Kikuchi has pitched five or more innings in three straight games and will look to extend that streak.
+- Gausman has 18 starts of five or more innings this season in 22 chances.
+He averages 6 innings per outing.

-- He has finished four appearances without allowing an earned run in 22 chances this season.
+- In 22 appearances this season, he has finished six without allowing an earned run.

 |Opponent